Autosomal dominant leukodystrophy with autonomic disease: Treatment

 The ataxic movement impairments can be treated with walking support systems such as canes or wheelchairs, physical therapy, occupational therapy and speech therapy.

 Diagnosis

 This condition is diagnosed mainly through MRIs and genetic testing of the LMNB gene and the areas surrounding it, although symptom examination is also important for the diagnosis.
+Clinical guidelines developed in partnership with the ADLD Center provide the most up to date recommendations regarding disease diagnosis.

 Causes

 This condition is caused by a duplication of the LMNB1 gene, this gene takes part in the production of the lamin B1 protein, which is essential for determining the nucleus' shape within the cells, the replication of DNA, and the way certain genes express themselves.

 When the gene is duplicated (as seen in patients with ADLD), there is an excess of lamin B1 protein, this leads to the underexpression of genes that are important for the production of myelin and an increased hardening of the nuclear envelope, which results in a progressive reduction of myelin production and maintenance as one ages.

 Like the name of the condition implies, this condition is inherited following an autosomal dominant pattern, which means that only one copy of a certain mutation (in this case, the duplication of the LMNB1 gene) is needed for a trait or disorder to be expressed, in familial cases, offspring have a 1 in 2, or 50% chance of inheriting a copy of said mutation from one of their affected parents.

 Although very rarely, this disorder can be caused by deletions near the LMNB1 gene, only one such family has been described in medical literature: they had a deletion upstream the same gene.